BestTimesToVisit.com Logo

 Blue Line Bus

 Addis Ababa's extensive bus network, the Blue Line, is the cheapest way to travel.
-Buses are frequent and cover most areas of the city, though they can get crowded during rush hour.
-Routes are clearly marked, but it's helpful to have a local confirm your route.
+Buses are frequent and cover most areas of the city, though they can be crowded during rush hour.
+Routes are clearly marked, but it helps to have a local confirm your route.

 Bajaj (Auto-rickshaw)

-Three-wheeled motorized taxis are readily available and a convenient option for shorter distances.
-Negotiate the fare before you start your journey.
-They're particularly useful for navigating congested areas.
+Three-wheeled motorized taxis are readily available throughout the city.
+They're a convenient option for shorter distances, especially when navigating congested areas where larger vehicles struggle.
+Negotiate the fare before starting your journey.

 Taxi

-Tip:Use ride-hailing apps like 'Ride' or 'Careem' (if available in Addis Ababa) for a safer and more transparent experience.
-Always agree on a price before starting your journey.
-Note the license plate number for safety.
+Tip:Use ride-hailing apps like 'Ride' or 'Careem' for a safer and more transparent experience.
+Always confirm the price before starting your journey.
+Note that traffic can be heavy, so factor in extra time for your journey.

 Ride-hailing Apps (Ride, Careem)

-Apps like Ride and Careem (if available) offer a more comfortable and safer alternative to hailing taxis on the street.
-They provide upfront pricing and GPS tracking, making your journey more predictable.
+Apps like Ride and Careem offer a more reliable and safer taxi experience than hailing on the street.
+They provide upfront pricing and track your ride, offering a degree of safety and security.

 Similar Destinations